neoxia/apoyo/packages/files/README.md

 This library is a simplified framework agnostic version of [Adonisjs Drive](https://github.com/adonisjs/drive).

-As such, it will provide the users of this library a multitude of pre-made file drivers for existing file providers:
+The following file drivers are provided by default:

-- Local file driver
+- Local file driver (included in `@apoyo/files`)
-- Memory driver
+- Memory / Fake driver (included in `@apoyo/files`)
-- AWS S3 driver
+- AWS S3 driver (included in `@apoyo/files-s3`)

-Other providers may be added if required.
-Please create a Github issue in that case.
+- GCS driver (included in `@apoyo/files-gcs`)
+- Azure storage driver (included in `@apoyo/files-azure`)

+Custom providers can also be created by implementing the `DriverContract` interface available in `@apoyo/files`.

 ## Documentation

 TODO

+Look up the [DriverContract](https://github.com/neoxia/apoyo/tree/master/packages/files/src/driver.ts) interface until the documentation has been written.

 ## License